guilhermevarolli-collab/SQL-CSS-and-HTML-Tutorials/README.md

 ## Overview

-This project is a personal website built entirely with **HTML** and **CSS**, featuring explanations, practical examples, and visual demonstrations of the two foundational pillars of web development.
+This project is a personal website built entirely with **HTML** and **CSS**, featuring explanations, practical examples, and visual demonstrations of the three foundational pillars very important to IT and web development.

 The primary goal is to showcase my practical knowledge and demonstrate proficiency in: